Haskell-ITA/lazy-gui-choice/haskell/README.md

 View and Controllers are Monoids, so `mconcat :: [View a] -> View a`.
 This is the main composability approach followed by the library: all views and controllers are merged into only one and sent to `runMVC` function.
 A curious things justify functors:
 * by default we can compose with `<>` only `View SomeType` of the same `SomeType`
 * but we can use a Function, creating Views of type `View (Either TypeA TypeB)` and then we can take advantage of `fmap f (c1 <> c2) = fmap f c1 <> fmap f c2`

+It uses FoldM approach for composing different applicative fold-like transformation on foldable data-structures in a unique physical pass.

 SOURCE: http://www.haskellforall.com/2014/06/spreadsheet-like-programming-in-haskell.html